What to Look for in a Coach

 TRUST AND RESPECT IS EVERYTHING!
 It’s important to find a coach you trust and have good rapport with.
 It may feel a little awkward in the beginning, but your bond should feel solid after a couple months.
 If not, you need a new coach.

 Your coach should be available by email, and respond to any questions you have in a timely manner.
-For example, I almost always reply back the same day, during business hours Monday – Friday.
-If I’ll be traveling and unavailable, I’ll let my clients know in advance.
-I also conduct weekly video sessions with my clients.
+For example, my team and I almost always reply back the same day, during business hours Monday – Friday.
+If we’ll be traveling and unavailable, we’ll let our clients know in advance.
+We also conduct weekly video sessions with clients.
 This is extremely helpful for building rapport and strategizing.

 Things emerge in conversation that simply don’t get brought up in emails or texts, especially in group coaching situations.
 Video sessions where you can see each others’ faces are ideal for building a bond with your coach and having more in-depth discussions.

 Bottom line: You want a coach who encourages autonomy and independence but neither should they just give you a plan and disappear.
 A great coach will keep tabs on you.
-They will be a mentor, a cheerleader, a teacher, and sometimes they will even feel like the enemy when they call you out on some hard truths.
-No matter what, your coach should conduct him or herself in a professional manner.
+They will be a mentor, a cheerleader, a teacher, and sometimes they will even feel like the enemy when they challenge your mindset.
+No matter what, your coach should conduct him or herself in an empathetic and professional manner.

 How to spot a red flag: Support becomes confused with therapy.
 These coaches want to provide all the answers and they don’t stay within their scope of practice: they happily diagnose injuries and prescribe rehabilitative exercises.
 They play psychologist and want to explore childhood traumas or help you with your relationship problems.
 They may prescribe meal plans when they aren’t a Registered Dietician (against the law in most states) or they treat clients with eating disorders instead of referring them out.